sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 #### Different values written at different times
 * Databases may persist data for years, and it is common that **data outlives code**.
-* Rewriting (migrating) data to a new schema while possible is expensive.
-Some relational database allows filling nulls as values for new columns.
+* Rewriting (migrating) is expensive, most relational databases allow simple schema changes, such as adding a new column with a null default value without rewriting existing data.
+When an old row is read, the database fills in nulls for any columns that are missing.
 * Schema evolution allows the entire database to appear as if it was encoded with a single schema, even if the binary format was encoded with different versions of the schema.
+* Avro has sophisticated schema evolution rules that can allow a database to appear as if was encoded with a single schema, even though the underlying storage may contain records encoded with previous schema versions.

 #### Archival storage
 * When taking a snapshot or dumping data into a data warehouse, one can encode all data in the latest schema.